Hot Springs Flute Ensemble's

 10. Have supportive parents or guardians willing to transport the student to rehearsals and concerts.

-• The above criteria will be difficult if the applicant has not taken one or more years of private study of the flute.
+- The above criteria will be difficult to meet if the applicant has not undertaken one or more years of private study of the flute.

-• The scholarship winner is required to study privately with a flute instructor, with regular weekly lessons.
-The instructor will make a regular progress report to the HSFE Board of Directors as to the progress of the student.
+- The scholarship winner is required to study privately with a flute instructor and attend regular weekly lessons.
+The instructor will make a regular progress report to the HSFE Board of Directors on the student's progress.

 Requirements of ensemble scholarship recipients:

 1. Regular attendance at all ensemble rehearsals and concerts, unless there is a school musical conflict.
-At this time, the group meets on Tuesday evenings from 6:30-8:45 PM, per printed schedule.
-If attendance is not sufficient to properly learn the programmed music, the student may be asked to not play the concert.
-Continued frequent absences will place the student in jeopardy of losing the scholarship.
+At this time, the group meets on Tuesday evenings from 6:30-8:45 PM, per the printed schedule.
+If attendance is insufficient to properly learn the programmed music, the student may be asked not to play in the concert.
+Continued frequent absences will put the student at risk of losing the scholarship.

-2. Assist other members to set up and break down chairs for rehearsals and concerts.
+2. Assist other members in setting up and breaking down chairs for rehearsals and concerts.

-3. Graciously receive direction from assigned mentor and conductor.
+3. Graciously receive direction from the assigned mentor and conductor.

 4. Appropriate demeanor and dress during ensemble practices and concerts.